AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    :ref:`consolidation` section for a description of the consolidation facility.

+:option:`--exec`:
+   Override executable from traces.
+Trace files contain an indication of the executable used to generate them.
+This option causes the named executable to be loaded for coverage analysis, and to override the indication contained in any trace specified after it on the command line.
+An empty executable name may be specified to restore the default behaviour of using the indication contained in each trace file.
+Note that :option:`--exec` may appear last on the command line, in which case it applies to no trace file, but still causes the indicated executable to be included in the coverage analysis.
+This ensures that any code in that executable that is not exercised by some trace file will be reported as not covered.

 :option:`--routines`, |rarg|:
    For object coverage analysis specifically, provide the list of object symbol names that correspond to routines for which the coverage assessment